-These photographs were shot in Burkina Faso and are a continuation of a project I began in Indonesia.
+This article originally appeared on VICE France.These photographs were shot in Burkina Faso and are a continuation of a project I began in Indonesia.
 There, the idea was to use local traditional crafts to reinterpret pop culture.
 In Bali and Java, I had a rather unique opportunity to work with some sculptors who could integrate graffiti into traditional houses, as well as a few hyperrealist painters whom I hired to re-imagine my photographs.

 When I arrived in Burkina Faso in 2012, I wanted to continue that cultural overlap by merging African clichés with familiar symbols of consumerism and new technologies, thereby creating situations that question the images we see in the media.

 I also made a Ronald McDonald costume.
 That was actually one of Bruno Revert's realizations, intended for another project of mine.
 We were quite surprised to find out that a lot of Burkinabé people didn't even knew who he was.
 I wonder how much longer that will last.TDTF is a publishing house created by Alexandre Eudier and Matthew Noiret.
 Their first books Vermillion Coast and Super are out now.